 - Our procedure takes less than a half hour and is done in our clinic.

 Who are likely candidates for our regenerative programs?

 We help those who have clear quality of life limiting problems.
 Those who suffer from chronic degenerative conditions.
 A lot of our patients present with chronic joint pain, arthritis, neuropathies, and chronic metabolic conditions.

 How long do results last for?

 As long as the root cause of your problem is addressed your healing should be long term.
-Because stem cell therapy is still a fairly new treatment, research shows that results can last up to and beyond five years.
-There are many variables that determine how long the results of a stem cell injection will last for.
+Because Regenerative Medicine is still fairly new, research shows that results can last up to and beyond five years.
+There are many variables that determine how long the results will last for.
 Results will also vary from person to person and depend on a variety of factors including, diet, exercise, lifestyle choices, etc…

 Patient Success Stories